mlcolab/Pathfinder.jl/docs/src/examples/initializing-hmc.md

 ## AdvancedHMC.jl

-Similar to DynamicHMC, AdvancedHMC can work with an object implementing the LogDensityProblems API:
+Similar to Pathfinder and DynamicHMC, AdvancedHMC can also work with a LogDensityProblem:

 ```@example 1
-using AdvancedHMC, ForwardDiff
+using AdvancedHMC

 nadapts = 500;
 nothing # hide